Celebrate the MPN Heroes in Your Life!

 What Are the Rules for the 2022 MPN Heroes Recognition Program?

 The MPN Heroes Program recognizes dedication to individuals and the MPN community.
 Individuals or organizations are nominated in one of two categories.
 Recipients are selected by a judging panel's review of nominations for recognition.
 Members of the judging panel receive honoraria for their service.
 In Category A, up to four recognition plaques are given to chosen recipients, and in Category B, up to four monetary donations to non-profit organizations and societies are given in recognition of the four recipients recognized in this category.
 Incyte makes monetary donations to select non-profit 501(c)(3), US-based organizations or societies that improve the lives of individuals with MPNs.

 Criteria for nominations in either category are as follows:

 Criteria: Category A: Commitment to the individual.
 Recognizing individuals who provide or demonstrate care, guidance, education, or support above and beyond the standard of care for one or more patients with MPNs.
-Types of work honored include demonstration of individual dedication by a nurse, doctor, or caregiver whose contributions to an individual with an MPN had an evident impact.
+Types of work honored include demonstration of individual dedication by a nurse, Healthcare Professional, or caregiver whose contributions to an individual with an MPN had an evident impact.

 Criteria: Category B: Commitment to the broader MPN community.
 Recognizing leadership in developing services or programs addressing the needs of patients with MPNs, families, friends, caregivers, and medical professionals through advancing the science and medical understanding of MPNs, education, awareness, or approaches to care.

-Types of work honored could include advocating for better care, outreach to underserved populations, activities at the grassroots level, promoting the patient’s voice, providing MPN community leadership, creating awareness programs, innovative education materials, programs or events, disease management initiatives, research and science-based programs, media outreach, or campaigns.
+Types of work honored could include advocating for better care, outreach to underserved populations, activities at the grassroots level, promoting the patient’s voice, providing MPN community leadership, creating awareness programs, innovative education materials, programs, or events, disease management initiatives, research and science-based programs, media outreach, or campaigns.